Érd HC

-Érd NK is a Hungarian women's handball club from Érd, that play in the Nemzeti Bajnokság I (NBI) after gained promotion in 2010.
+Érd NK is a Hungarian women's handball club from Érd, that play in the Nemzeti Bajnokság II.

+The team was promoted to the first division in 2010.

-In the 2011–12 season ÉRD finished fourth in the NBI after losing the third place playoff series 1–2 against Siófok KC.
+In the 2011–12 season Érd finished fourth in the NBI after losing the third place playoff series 1–2 against Siófok KC.
 However, it gave them access to their first European Cup, the 2012–13 Women's EHF Cup.
 One year later the team won its first medal in the elite after a double victory over Váci NKSE in the third place playoff.

+The club was relegated in the 2022-23 season after finishing last.

 Crest, colours, supporters

 Kit manufacturers and Shirt sponsor

-The following table shows in detail Érdi VSE kit manufacturers and shirt sponsors by year:
+The following table shows in detail Érd HC kit manufacturers and shirt sponsors by year: